ajaymisraa/raao-db/posts/ethan.md

 Nevertheless, we recognize that as our initiatives grow, financial constraints will inevitably arise.
 To address this, RAAO has established a dedicated grant-writing and fundraising team.
 These teams work tirelessly to secure funds through grant applications, public donations, and university-sponsored funding campaigns.

+To reiterate, **Ethan will be a free to use service.**

+RAAO typically incurs no expenses for data acquisition, as we utilize survey results from our partner organizations.
+Currently, I personally fund our development team, a short-term expense that ensures RAAO remains debt-free, a principle we intend to uphold indefinitely.

+Our in-house development of AI models eliminates the need for expensive licenses.
+Additionally, all our servers are either dedicated or owned by RAAO and are managed by our team, which significantly reduces operational costs.
+We are steadfast in our commitment to development for social good, a guiding principle that drives all our actions and initiatives at RAAO.

-In alignment with our mission, we are committed to ensuring that Ethan remains freely accessible to the public once it is validated as a stable and production-ready product.
+In alignment with [our mission](/posts/purpose), we are committed to ensuring that Ethan remains freely accessible to the public once it is validated as a stable and production-ready product.
 Through our strategic planning and community support, we are confident in our ability to sustain and expand our initiatives, continuing to serve and benefit the public effectively.

+As previously stated, our objective is to open-source critical components of Ethan, enabling public access and fostering community-driven model and code improvements.
+By collaborating with other non-profit organizations and companies, we aim to reduce the costs associated with enhancing our models.
+This initiative will be executed with a strong emphasis on safety and security, ensuring that all implementations adhere to the highest standards of protection and integrity.

 # Safety
 Safety is our top priority in developing and deploying Ethan.
 We've implemented multiple layers of protection to ensure user wellbeing and data security.